-Why are some emails missing from my label filters?
+Why are some emails missing when I apply a label filter?

 Gmail’s labels system is quirky.
 When you apply an a label to a conversation (ie, a thread), it only applies the label to all the emails that exist in that thread at that moment.
 It does not apply the label to any future emails that are received or sent within that thread.